ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

   cafile=false
   # identify a sqlite db file to retain mapping between resilient instances.
   db_sync_file=/path/to/file
-  # optional comma separated list of fields to allow incidents to sync. ex. incident_type_ids in ['Phishing']
+  # optional semicolon separated list of fields to allow incidents to sync. ex. incident_type_ids in ['Phishing'];custom_field = "a"
   matching_incident_fields=
   # when using matching_incident_fields, specify whether 'all' or 'any' field needs to match to accept
   matching_operator=all
-  # optional comma separated list of fields to exclude from an incident.
-Sections of fields can be used: pii,gdpr,hipaa,cm
+  # optional semicolon separated list of fields to exclude from an incident.
+Sections of fields can be used: pii;gdpr;hipaa;cm
   exclude_incident_fields=
   # optionally include references within the incident to source org_id and incident_id.
 Values True/False
   sync_reference_fields=True
+  # true|false - specify whether to delete the target incident if the source incident is deleted.
+Default: false
+  delete_incidents=false
 ```

 # ResilientFeed Class